vasanza/MSI-VHDL/index.md

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/vasanza/MSI-VHDL/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.
+Your Pages site will use the layout and styles from the Jekyll theme you have selected

 ### Support or Contact